BrandonTang89/PyAudioVisualiser/README.md

 max_height_percentile        #Pecentile of amplitude that fills the entire height of screen Range = (0, 100] fftlength                    #Number of samples per DFT (better to be a power of 2)
                              #Longer fftlength results in greater frequency resolution but worse time resolution
+entertainment                #Just for aesthetics
+                             #Centers the lowest frequencies in the centers and higher ones at the end then wraps around
 </pre>